mathjax/MathJax-docs/web/typeset.rst

 loading the `color` extension the first time it is used, but the ``handleRetriesFor()`` call traps that and handles it, eventually typesetting the expression once the `color` extension has been loaded.
-Then the result is a appended to the document, and the document CSS is updated to include any new CSS needed for the output.
+Then the result is appended to the document, and the document CSS is updated to include any new CSS needed for the output.

 Of course, it is better to insert the TeX code into the page and call